The Tower as Feelings

 How to Read It More Precisely

 Check what follows it.
-Tower then the Star reads as shock giving way to honest warmth — the fallen version cleared room for real feeling.
-Tower then the Moon reads as shock curdling into confusion; don't push them for clarity they don't have yet.
+Tower then the Star reads as shock giving way to honest warmth: the fallen version made room for real feeling.
+Tower then the Moon reads as shock turning into confusion.
+Don't push them for clarity they don't have yet.

 Match the read to the question.
 "How do they feel about me?" means their picture of you took a hit.
-"How do they feel about the breakup?" means they're grieving the structure — which is not the same as missing you specifically.
+"How do they feel about the breakup?" means they're grieving the structure.
+That is not the same as missing you specifically.

 Common Questions